MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/user-submission.md

 - Set the spam confidence level for messages going to this folder to skip spam filtering.
 See [Use the EAC to create a mail flow rule that sets the SCL of a message](https://docs.microsoft.com/microsoft-365/security/office-365-security/use-mail-flow-rules-to-set-the-spam-confidence-level-scl-in-messages?view=o365-worldwide#use-the-eac-to-create-a-mail-flow-rule-that-sets-the-scl-of-a-message) to create and an exchange mail flow rule with **Specify SCL** SCL set to **-1**.

-- Turn off the scanning of attachments for malware for messages going to this folder.
+- Turn off scanning attachments for malware for messages going to this folder.
 Use [Set up (or edit) an ATP Safe Attachments policy](https://docs.microsoft.com/microsoft-365/security/office-365-security/set-up-atp-safe-attachments-policies?view=o365-worldwide#step-2-set-up-or-edit-an-atp-safe-attachments-policy) to set the safe attachment policy to **Off**.

 - Turn off URL scanning for messages going to this folder.
 Use [Add (or edit) ATP Safe Links policies that apply to all or specific email recipients](https://docs.microsoft.com/microsoft-365/security/office-365-security/set-up-atp-safe-links-policies?view=o365-worldwide#step-3-add-or-edit-atp-safe-links-policies-that-apply-to-all-or-specific-email-recipients) to set the safe links policy to **Off**.

-- Turn off ZAP settings for this mailbox via a scoped policy with higher priority in the Antimalware and Antispam.

-- Turn off JMRC on the mailbox
+- Disable the junk email rule on this mailbox so EOP can't move messages to the Junk Email folder based on the spam filtering verdict action **Move message to Junk Email folder** or the safelist collection on the mailbox.
+Use [Configure junk email settings on Exchange Online mailboxes](https://docs.microsoft.com/microsoft-365/security/office-365-security/configure-junk-email-settings-on-exo-mailboxes?view=o365-worldwide) to disable the junk email rule.

-After you've verified that your mailbox meets all applicable prerequisites, Use the Security & Compliance Center to configure the user submissions mailbox.
+After you've verified that your mailbox meets all applicable prerequisites, [Use the Security & Compliance Center to configure the user submissions mailbox](#use-the-security--compliance-center-to-configure-the-user-submissions-mailbox) (in this article).

 ## What do you need to know before you begin?